crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 * Develop a basic understanding of how replay attacks can threaten SSL/TLS security
 * Develop a basic understanding of how TLS 1.3 closes most replay attack vectors

 This section discusses the core concepts of replay attacks and the mechanisms to defend against them.
 Replay attacks pose a critical threat to data confidentiality and integrity, and session and identity authenticity.
 This section explores key replay attack mechanisms, the risks they pose—especially to protocols like SSL/TLS—and the fundamental anti-replay methods used to mitigate them.
-These methods, which are often used in combination, include sequence number windowing, timestamps, nonces, cryptographic hashes, and rotating secret keys.
+These anti-replay methods, which are often used in combination, include sequence number windowing, timestamps, nonces, cryptographic hashes, and rotating secret keys.
 The discussion culminates in an analysis of how modern protocols, particularly TLS 1.3, have integrated these defenses to close historic vulnerabilities.

 ## Topics covered in this section